LukasKalbertodt/mahboi/desktop/README.md

 Mahboi Desktop
 ==============

-This is the native/desktop interface: a simple OpenGL window.
+This is the native/desktop interface for Windows, MacOS and Linux.